 With kilns fueled primarily by fossil fuels and materials mined from the earth, it is challenging to have a sustainable pottery practice.
 But there are definitely things that can be done to lessen your impact.

-In today’s post, an excerpt from the April 2017 issue of Ceramics Monthly, Maggie Furtak gives some very practical advice for those who are hoping to build a more sustainable pottery studio.
-What’s great is that these ideas not only lessen your environmental impact, they also save you money!–Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Ceramics Monthly archives, Maggie Furtak gives some very practical advice for those who are hoping to build a more sustainable pottery studio.
+What’s great is that these ideas not only lessen your environmental impact, they also save you money! –Jennifer Poellot Harnetty, editor.

 P.S.
-For more ideas on being green in the clay studio, check out this article on sustainable ceramics in the CAD archives!
+For more ideas on being green in the clay studio, check out this article on sustainable ceramics in the CAN archives!

 Steps to Take for a More Sustainable Ceramics Studio